-As a former Marine, Jefferson City native, and advocate for the middle class, Lucas Kunce’s number one mission in this campaign is to fundamentally change who has power in this country.
+As a Marine officer, Missouri native, and advocate for economic justice, Lucas Kunce’s number one mission in this campaign is to fundamentally change who has power in this country.
 He wants everyday Missourians—working people who know how to take care of each other—to call the shots, not the monopolies, multinational corporations, and career politicians who’ve sucked Missouri dry and stripped our communities for parts.
 He’s building a populist, people-powered movement to take back this U.S. Senate seat for the people.
 And this is what we’re fighting for.

 End Monopoly Domination of Our Economy